ut2019nn/ut2019nn.github.io/index.md

 ## Two Sigma: Using News to Predict Stock Movements

 The project was implemented as a part of Neural Networks (LTAT.02.001) course in University of Tartu.
-The original Kaggle competition can be found here: https://www.kaggle.com/c/two-sigma-financial-news/data.
+The original Kaggle competition can be found [here](https://www.kaggle.com/c/two-sigma-financial-news/data).

 Collaborators:
 - Erki Aun